moustakas/desi-photometry/README.md

-> **Note:** The VAC associated with fuji will be publicly released with the DESI/EDR in early 2023 (exact date TBD), and the VAC associated with guadalupe will be released with DESI/DR1 (release date TBD).
+> **Note:** The VAC associated with fuji will be publicly released with the DESI/EDR in early 2023 (exact date TBD), and the VAC associated with guadalupe will be publicly released with DESI/DR1 (release date TBD).

 Getting Started Quickly
 -----------------------